TeamCity Data Backup

 The following data is not included into backup:

-TeamCity application logs (they also reside under
+TeamCity application logs (under

 Any manually created files under